cosinusalpha/blitzschnell/README.md

 ## Core Concepts

-BlitzSchnell uses **line search optimization** (golden section search) to automatically find optimal parameter values.
+⚡ BlitzSchnell uses **line search optimization** (golden section search) to automatically find optimal parameter values.
 It:

 1. Measures the performance of your code with different parameter values
 2. Adapts parameters to maximize performance
 3. Handles noise in measurements with various filtering strategies
 4. Continues to adapt as your workload changes

+## Troubleshooting

+The optimizer works, but if you find that it doesn't seem to be optimizing correctly, one of the following might be the reason:

+1. The noise handling strategy might be too aggressive or not aggressive enough.
+Try experimenting with different noise handling strategies, starting with `noise_handling="none"`.
+2. Turn off exploration by setting `exploration_factor=0.0`.
+This will make the optimizer use only the current best value.
+The exploration factor is generally intended to help the optimizer escape local optima, but it can lead to suboptimal performance if the local optimum is actually the global optimum.

 ## Examples